COVID: Indonesian hospitals grapple with shortages as cases surge | DW | 07.07.2021

 Indonesia's health care system and hospitals are struggling to keep up with an influx of new COVID patients.
 One of the largest hospitals in Indonesia's Yogyakarta province reported last week that dozens of patients died after the hospital ran out of oxygen due to the large numbers of COVID-19 patients coming in.

-Meanwhile, in the capital, Jakarta, the daily funeral service with COVID-19 protocols has increased to 10 times a day since early May, said Jakarta Governor Anies Baswedan.
-The governor also recently established an emergency oxygen refill station at the National Monument, for hospitals in the area.
+Meanwhile, in the capital, Jakarta, burials for COVID victims have increased tenfold, city officials said.
+Jakarta Governor Anies Baswedan also recently established an emergency oxygen refill station at the National Monument, for hospitals in the area.

 With a population of about 270 million, the Southeast Asian country was severely hit by the outbreak after the Eid celebration on May 12 and 13, which saw millions of people travel and gather to celebrate the Ramadan.